 It was beautiful.
 The voice of a god, she told herself.
 Who was this?

-"Floating, folding, sweet intoxication," he was standing so close; she could feel his warm breath on her neck as he sang softly into her ear.
-"Touch me, trust me, savor each sensation, let the dream begin, let your darker side give in, to the power of the music that I write, the power of the music of the night."
+"Floating, falling, sweet intoxication," he was standing so close; she could feel his warm breath on her neck as he sang softly into her ear.
+"Touch me, trust me, savor each sensation/ Let the dream begin/ Let your darker side give in, to the power of the music that I write/ The power of the music of the night."

 There was a pause, and neither one of them moved.
 He was so close to her.

-He moved, placing his hands on her shoulder.
+He moved, placing his hands on her shoulders.
 Chills ran down her spine.

 Hermione was frozen to the spot.
 Her heart swelled with emotion.
 How could this mystery person evoke so much emotion in her?
 No one else had ever made her feel this way.

 Lost in her feelings and thoughts, she finally remembered to open her eyes.
-She quickly turned around.
-But he was gone.
-With a dejected sigh, she left the library, playing the scene over and over again in her mind until sleep finally claimed her.
+She quickly turned around, but he was gone.
+With a dejected sigh, Hermione left the library, only to play the scene over and over again in her mind until sleep finally claimed her.

-Hermione checked her appearance over once more.
+Hermione checked her appearance in the mirror over once more.
 Her outfit was perfect.
 She wore a white ball gown, her curly hair pulled back into a ponytail.
 The dress was cinched at the waist, making her bosom appear much larger than it usually was.
-Red embroidery was on the skirt, giving the dress some flavor.
+Red embroidery was on the skirt, giving the dress some color.
 No one would know she was dressed as Christine, unless they were looking for it.
 And she hoped her Phantom was looking for it.

 Making her way to the Great Hall, she was pleased to see all the students dancing around and laughing.
 A few members from the Ministry were there as well.